NicoVogel/jakb/Gitlab/README.md

 ````

-2. Get Conatiner IP from Gitlab
+**2. Get Conatiner IP from Gitlab**

 This step is required for the following step.
+It returns the gitlab container IP

 ````shell
 sudo docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' gitlab
 ````

-3. Update Gitlab external URL
+**3. Update Gitlab external URL**

 This step is required so that the gitlab-runner is able to pull the code from gitlab.
 Connect to the gitlab container: